 Long before he was a household name, the late Anthony Bourdain was a New York City chef.
 He started to gain national notice through his writing, where he pulled back the curtain on the Wild West of the kitchen in books like Kitchen Confidential: Adventures in the Culinary Underbelly.

 After achieving some success and notoriety as a writer, he turned to hosting travel and food shows.
-He had several successful programs under his belt, including No Reservations and The Layover on The Travel Channel.
-His last program was called Anthony Bourdain: Parts Unknown on CNN.
+He had several successful programs under his belt, including No Reservations and The Layover, both of which aired on The Travel Channel.
+His last program, called Anthony Bourdain: Parts Unknown, was broadcast by CNN.
 The show follows Bourdain on his travels through places as diverse as Myanmar, Colombia, Libya, Congo, South Africa, Japan, and more.

-Part of the show’s appeal is that Bourdain generally eschews fine dining and upscale restaurants in favor of seeing how the locals eat.
-Roadside food stands, small neighborhood joints, and people’s homes are open to him, which lets the viewer get an unfiltered look at both the culture and Bourdain’s magnetic personality.
+Part of the show’s appeal is that Bourdain generally eschews fine dining and upscale restaurants in favor of hitting the streets to see how the locals eat.
+Bourdain dines on kabobs at roadside food stands, grilled fish at small neighborhood joints, and dumplings in people’s homes, which lets the viewer get an unfiltered look at both the culture and Bourdain’s magnetic personality.

 “Every episode was real, and like life, there were no retakes.
 Anthony Bourdain traveled the world, explored local cuisine, and opened my eyes and heart to world topics and other political views I never would have even thought about.”*

-Michelle Hall, Escoffier Chef Instructor, Baking & Pastry Arts
+Michelle Hall, Escoffier Baking and Pastry Arts Chef Instructor

 As far as cooking competitions, Bravo’s Top Chef takes the cake.

-After 18 seasons, it’s still one of the most popular cooking competitions on television.
-It has spawned eight spin-offs, and propelled the careers of competitors like Kristen Kish and Sam Talbot.
+After 19 seasons, it’s still one of the most popular cooking competitions on television.
+It has spawned eight spin-offs and propelled the careers of competitors like Kristen Kish and Sam Talbot.

 Chef Denise Spooner likes it for the sense of community it creates among various chefs from around the country.
 Both the participants and the viewers get exposed to techniques and dishes they may not have encountered before, even after years in the industry.